top of page

 Prostate cancer is the most common cancer in men.
 In the UK, over 55,000 men are diagnosed with it every year through prostate cancer testing.
 The good news?
 Nearly 4 in 5 men survive at least 10 years after diagnosis — meaning you can continue to live a full and normal life.

-This Men’s Health Week (9th – 15th June) is the perfect time to learn more about prostate cancer testing, from recognising the symptoms to getting a PSA check.
+During Prostate Cancer Awareness Month (and any time of the year for that matter) is the perfect time to learn more about prostate cancer testing, from recognising the symptoms to getting a PSA check.
 It might just save your life.

 What is Prostate Cancer?